 We have obtained orphan drug designation for CRS-207 for the treatment of mesothelioma, which makes CRS-207 eligible for a period of orphan drug exclusivity, if approved, under certain conditions.
 We believe that, upon approval (if any), each of our different biological products approved under a biologics license application, or BLA, will be eligible under certain circumstances for 12 years of data exclusivity in the United States, up to 11 years of market exclusivity in Europe, and may be eligible for similar exclusivity periods in other markets, which would be complementary to any relevant patent exclusivity.
-With regard to our non-biologic products, we believe that, upon approval, each of our different products that are new chemical entities and that are approved under a New Drug Application, or NDA, will be eligible under certain circumstances for five years of market exclusivity in the United States, up to 11 years of market exclusivity in Europe, and may be eligible for similar exclusivity periods in other markets, which would be complementary to any relevant patent exclusivity.
+With regard to our non-biologic products, we believe that, upon approval, each of our different products that are new chemical entities and that are approved under a New Drug Application, or NDA, will be eligible for similar exclusivity periods in other markets, which would be complementary to any relevant patent exclusivity in Europe, and may be eligible for similar exclusivity periods in other markets, which would be complementary to any relevant patent exclusivity in Europe, and may be eligible for similar exclusivity periods in other markets, which would be complementary to any relevant patent exclusivity.
 The period of regulatory exclusivity for any product is highly fact-specific, and will likely vary on a product-by-product and jurisdiction-by-jurisdiction basis.